MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 :::image type="content" source="media/how-to-configure-entra-to-active-directory/entra-to-ad-6.png" alt-text="Screenshot of the attribute based scoping." lightbox="media/how-to-configure-entra-to-active-directory/entra-to-ad-6.png":::

-### Schema for Entra ID to AD configurations
+### Schema for Microsoft Entra ID to AD configurations
 Currently, the AD Schema isn't discoverable and there's fixed set of mappings.
-The following table provides the default mappings and schema for the Entra ID to AD configurations.
+The following table provides the default mappings and schema for the Microsoft Entra ID to AD configurations.

 |Target attribute|Source attribute|Mapping type|Notes|
 |-----|-----|-----|-----|